International S series: Class 7-8 trucks

 Replacing the S2100 and S2300, the 7100 and 8100 were introduced in 1989; the wide-body S2200 was not replaced.
 Configured nearly exclusively as tractors, the 8000 series was powered by the Cummins L10 diesel; the 7100 was a variant powered by the DT466.

-The 8000 series was produced through 2001, when it was replaced by an all-new 8000 series (now the International Transtar).
+The 8000 series was produced through 2001, when it was replaced by the NGV-generation regional haul line (renamed the International Transtar).

 Severe-service trucks

 Again slotted below the Paystar, the 2500 and 2600 severe-service trucks dropped their S-series prefix.
 During the 1990s, the set-back axle 2674 was restyled with the aerodynamic hood of the 8300.
 The 2500/2600 remained in production through 2003, outlasted only by the 3800 school-bus chassis.

 Bus use

 Throughout its production, the S series was used as a cowled chassis for bus manufacturers.
 Used primarily for yellow school buses in the United States and Canada, the S series also was used outside of North America as a basis to produce other types of bus bodies.
 Introduced in 1979, the bus variant of the S series was one of the final models designed by International Harvester before its transition to Navistar.
 In 1989, the S-series bus chassis was rechristened the 3000 series with the fitment of the new-generation Navistar cowl.

 Produced until 2004, the bus chassis outlived its truck counterpart by three years; its 25-year production run is the longest of any North American product ever sold by International Harvester or Navistar.
 The unrelated Australian ACCO cabover truck built under various guises by IH and IVECO was produced with the same cab architecture for 47 years.